fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.16 =
+* Removed deprecated 'create_function' call, which can cause failures for later PHP versions.

 = 0.2.15 =
 * Fixed to accomodate changes in the Tumblr data (they have changed the case in the post type field, for some reason!)